thecarp/dactyl-keyboard/doc/options-main.md

 ###### Parameter <a id="case-central-housing-adapter-receivers-width-taper">`taper`</a> at level 7

 The width of a taper, as with the lip.

+#### Section <a id="case-central-housing-bottom-plate">`bottom-plate`</a>

+Any bottom plating for the case will extend to the midpoint of the central housing, on the assumption that bottom-plating anchors will be used to attach it there.

+##### Parameter <a id="case-central-housing-bottom-plate-fastener-positions">`fastener-positions`</a>

+The positions of threaded fasteners used to attach the bottom plate to the body of the central housing.

 ### Section <a id="case-rear-housing">`rear-housing`</a>